 Daniel received his J.D. from the University of Michigan Law School in 2018, and is a Ph.D.
 Candidate (ABD) in Philosophy at the University of Pennsylvania.
 His work is informed by scholarship in social and political philosophy, law, the social sciences, and public policy.
 He is also influenced by social movements and intellectual discourse outside the academy.
 His recent research focuses on assessing how we should construct legal and political institutions to respond to various forms of social and economic inequality; the history of African American political thought; the ethics of punishment; and race theory.

-Ann Heffernan is an LSA Collegiate Fellow in the Department of Political Science at the University of Michigan.
-She will be joining the Department of Political Science as an Assistant Professor in Fall 2022.
+Ann Heffernan is an Assistant Professor of Political Science at the University of Michigan.

 Ann’s research and teaching interests include contemporary political theory, disability studies, feminist theory, and American political development.
 Her current book project, Disability: A Democratic Dilemma, brings into view the significance of disability in mediating the relationship between citizens and the American state.
 Drawing upon historical and contemporary examples—among them the rise of waged labor, the Flint, Michigan water crisis, the healthcare debate, and, most recently, the proposed expansion of public charge requirements in U.S. immigration law—she shows how the boundaries and defining features of political membership are stabilized and recast in and through disability.